-- Tap the Gear icon on screen to open the settings menu - Switch on a scale grid using the purple switch next to 'Screen grid' - When the Screen grid is switched on, you will see a choice of different sizes for the grid choose '1mm' for the 1mm microscope, '2mm' for the 2mm microscope, 'Fluor' for the florescence microscope and 'Inv' for the inverted microscope. - You can set a custom grid size using the slider. - When you save an image the grid is superimposed on the saved image.
+- Tap the Gear icon on screen to open the settings menu - Switch on a scale grid using the purple switch next to 'Screen grid' - When the Screen grid is switched on, you will see a choice of different sizes for the grid choose '1mm' for the 1mm microscope, '2mm' for the 2mm microscope, 'Fluor' for the florescence microscope and 'Inv' for the inverted microscope.
+The lines on the grid are separated by approximately 0.1mm. - You can set a custom grid size using the slider. - When you save an image the grid is superimposed on the saved image.